This topic covers important configuration details and best practices to employ while using the Optimizely Feature Experimentation SDKs.

 The system context diagram shows a top-level view of Optimizely and your app:

 The SDK & app container diagrams show more detail:

 The datafile is a JSON representation of OptimizelyConfig.
-It contains all the data needed to deliver and track your features and experiments for an environment in your Full Stack project.
+It contains all the data needed to deliver and track your features and experiments for an environment in your Optimizely Feature Experimentation project.
 Learn more about the datafile.

-You have the following options for synchronizing the datafile between your Optimizely project and your application:
+You have the following options for synchronizing the datafile between your Optimizely Feature Experimentation project and your application:

 - (Recommended) "Pull" method: Our SDKs provide a polling-based datafile management implementation, handling the fetching of the latest version at whatever frequency you set when you instantiate the SDK.

 - “Push” method: use webhooks to fetch and manage datafiles based on application changes.

 - Custom method: If you need to customize or extend the way you access the datafile for your implementation, you can access the datafile using the Optimzely CDN link.
 For more information, see Get the datafile.

 To ensure webhook requests originate from Optimizely, secure your webhook using a token in the request header.